hl-xu/mygit/readme.txt

 Git is a distributed version controll system
-Git is a free sofrware
+Git is a free sofrware distributed under the gpl